Know more/know less. (No point going into how

 beyond one’s own.”

 “Really, if I knew he’d be that kind of catch.
-I mean, he was such a zithead nebish in high school,” Sydney huffed, seated at the kitchen table, randomly clicking the snap buttons of her embroidered pink alpine sweater and hand-pressing her side pockets, then tugging at a snow-white turtleneck under that.
+I mean, he was such a zithead nebish in high school,” Sydney huffed, seated at the kitchen table, randomly straightening the snap buttons of her embroidered pink alpine sweater and hand-pressing her side pockets, after tugging at a snow-white turtleneck under that.
 “Anyway, it was just too close a call altogether.
-And I’m getting way too old for this drek.”
+And I’m getting way too old for such drek.”

 “Tsk, I saw on the news it was an inferno up there,” Melissa replied over her shoulder, stirring a ladle there by the stove.
 “Did everybody finally get out alive, or…”

 “Who knows?
-Oh, this one little tootsie went totally manic, tried to push her way out a plate glass window.
-Caught a chunk up the length of her arm—just missed her ulnar artery, but she bled like it had sliced it right through…”
+Oh, this one little tootsie went totally psychomanic, tried to push her way out a plate glass window.
+Caught a chunk up the length of her arm—just missed her ulnar artery, but she bled out like it had sliced it right through…”

 “Oy, don’t ask me.
 Luckily, Josh had invited some of his L.A. doctor pals—all these freaky orthodontists, uro-proctologists and maxillofacial reconstructionists—a stretch limo full of those.
 They all kept kibitzing, ‘check out the flexor digitorum, man.’
 ‘Pack off her flexor Longus Pollicis,’ like that.
 You know me—I finally pulled this Westwood neurologist hunk aside to translate.
 Ulnar and radial arteries…instant death…that’s what he said, anyway—before hitting on me to ski out the week in his Aspen condo.”

-Back then, (pardon my interruption) holiday excesses were evidently coming home to roost.
-With the le’chayims and mazel tovs behind them, and the shnecken almost gone, Sydney and Melissa played catch-up all the way back to our cabin.
-Syd’s autumnal pilgrimage to the Jeu de Palme and Firenze, her post-Hanukkah ennui on Florida’s Gulf Coast sand: She painted a landscape of worldly lassitude that drove her back westward out of sheer social deprivation.
+Back then, holiday excesses were evidently coming home to roost.
+With the le’chayims and mazel tovs behind them, Sydney and Melissa played catch-up all the way back to our cabin.
+Syd’s autumnal pilgrimage to the Jeu de Palme and Firenze, her post-Kislev ennui on Florida’s Gulf Coast sand: She painted a landscape of worldly lassitude that drove her back westward out of sheer social deprivation.